Studio Distribution Services

-Studio Distribution Services is an American home entertainment distribution company that is a joint venture between Universal Pictures Home Entertainment and Warner Bros.
+Studio Distribution Services (SDS) is an American home entertainment distribution company founded as a joint venture between Universal Pictures Home Entertainment and Warner Bros.
 Home Entertainment.
 SDS distributes media for all titles handled by Universal and Warner Bros., as well as their respective studios and partners.
-SDS also distributes films and television content on behalf of Sony Pictures Home Entertainment, PBS and Neon.

 History

 The company was created on January 14, 2020, when Universal and Warner Bros. merged their physical home media distribution operations into one entity as part of a 10-year multinational joint-venture partnership.
-Internationally, Universal distributes Warner Bros.' titles in Germany, Austria, Switzerland and Japan (until 2025) (and Spain since May 2022); while Warner distributes Universal's titles in the United Kingdom (until 2025), Italy (until 2024) and Benelux.
+Internationally, Universal distributes Warner Bros.' titles in Germany, Austria, Switzerland, Japan (until 2025) and Spain (since May 2022); while Warner distributes Universal's titles in the United Kingdom (until 2025), Italy (until 2024) and Benelux.
 On April 7, 2020, the European Commission approved the merger.

-On June 24, 2024, it was reported that Sony Pictures Home Entertainment had entered into a distribution deal with SDS to handle the physical distribution of their titles.
+On August 4, 2026, disc manufacturer Conectiv Supply Chain Solutions (formerly owned by Vantiva) announced that it had acquired SDS from Universal and Warner, uniting both manufacturing and distribution capabilities.